lvermeulen/PullingHook/README.md

 * Extensible hashing:

-SHA1 hashing is provided in **PullingHook.Hasher.Sha1**.
-To implement your own hashing, the following interface is provided:
+SHA256 and SHA1 hashing are provided in **PullingHook.Hasher.Sha1**.
+To implement your own hashing (or provide a HashAlgorithm to HasherBase):
 ~~~~
     public interface IHasher
     {